Invoca/developer-docs/source/basics/design_principles.rst

 Authentication is performed using one of several approaches.

 The preferred approach is to use Invoca API tokens.
-See :doc:`manage_api_credentials` for more information.
+See :doc:`api_documentation/manage_api_credentials` for more information.

 Some API endpoints will accept HTTP(S) Basic Authentication, which authenticates using a username and password in the request header.